josefinabernardo/gnomesims/README.md

 ## Overview

 `gnomesims` (pronounced 'genome sims') is an R package to perform genomic simulations with a focus on including gene-environment correlation.
 The package enables researchers to perform power analyses for studies using family-based designs that incorporate polygenic scores.
-It accompanies a paper on a simulation study provisionally titled 'A simulation study on detecting cultural transmission and sibling interaction using polygenic scores'.
+It accompanies a paper on a simulation study titled 'A simulation study on detecting cultural transmission and sibling interaction using polygenic scores'.
+The pre-print is available here: https://www.researchsquare.com/article/rs-5461256/v1.

 ## Installation